 Any standard computer or internet access device is permitted to the extent it does not cause a degradation of internet traffic within the network or to others.
 Ben Lomand Connect reserves the right to set additional standards and rules as warranted.

 Security measures that would monitor end-user real-time usage have not been adopted.
-It is the responsibility of the end-user to monitor their usage and adopt safe practices that they deem necessary to protect any unauthorized access to their personal files and information.
+It is the responsibility of the end-user to monitor their usage and adopt safe practices that they deem necessary to protect against any unauthorized access to their personal files and information.
 Ben Lomand Connect does employ internal security measures to monitor aggregate internet usage to avoid a degradation of its IP network and performance.
-In order to protect our customers, Ben Lomand Connect may block ports that are known to be used for DDOS/DOS, virus, and other malicious activities, or to steal a user’s information.
+In order to protect our customers, Ben Lomand Connect may block ports that are known to be used for DDOS/DOS, viruses, and other malicious activities or to steal a user’s information.
 We also block e‐mails deemed to be SPAM or that are detected to contain a virus or other malicious code both into and out of our network

 I. Service Description

 Ben Lomand Connect Internet service is provided as a “best-effort” service, and we have provisioned your service to meet the maximum speeds as advertised.
 However, internet usage can be affected by many variables across multiple networks, and the usage that customers experience may be lower than the maximum speed it is provisioned for.